fluencelabs/docs/docs/build-mvm/glossary.md

 #### Subnet

-Interconnected set of all [Worker](#worker)s of a single [Cloudless Deployment](#cloudless-deployment), that can be used in runtime for redundancy, durability, fault tolerance, load balancing and better security of [Cloudless Function](#cloudless-function)s.
+A set of all [Worker](#worker)s, instantiated from an individual [Cloudless Deployment](#cloudless-deployment) and interconnected by runtime communication, which serves to provide redundancy, durability, fault tolerance, load balancing and better security of [Cloudless Function](#cloudless-function)' distributed execution.

 #### Gateway